tmciver/hexdump/README.md

     00000060: 6061 6263 6465 6667 6869 6a6b 6c6d 6e6f  `abcdefghijklmno
     00000070: 7071 7273 7475 7677 7879 7a7b 7c7d 7e7f  pqrstuvwxyz{|}~.

 The block on the left gives the offset (hexadecimal) of the first byte for that line.
 The center block shows the hexadecimal representation of the data.
-The block on the right shows the ASCII representation of the data with periods being used in place on non-printable characters.
+The block on the right shows the ASCII representation of the data with periods being used in place of non-printable characters.

 ## License